 - The tank may be damaged by earthquakes.

 - They are more expensive to buy and install than plastic tanks.

-- Plastic tanks are easy to maneuver into position.
+- HDPE tanks are easy to maneuver into position.

 - It is relatively straightforward to retrofit outlets.

-- Because they can flex a little, plastic tanks can withstand earthquakes.
+- Because they can flex a little, HDPE tanks can withstand earthquakes.